projectceladon/libvhal-client/README.md

 # VHAL Client library

-libvhal-client is a library written in C++17 for Touch, Joystick, Camera, Audio and Sensor modules.
+libvhal-client is a library written in C++17 for Touch, Joystick, GPS, Camera, Audio and Sensor modules.
 Currently only Camera is supported.
 Using this library, a client can interact with Camera Vhal without worrying about socket connection, data structure, command details.
 Instead, the library exposes simple and powerful API that simplifies the life of VHAL client modules such as CG-Proxy, Streamer, etc. Any internal changes in the Camera VHAL and the library